chegecjay-rgb/btc-coop-solvency/README.md

 # LUNA-COOP / BTC-Coop Solvency

-LUNA-COOP is an experimental BTC-first credit protocol architecture focused on solvency-aware borrowing, rescue-before-liquidation, and controlled settlement.
+LUNA-COOP is a BTC-first credit protocol architecture focused on solvency-aware borrowing, rescue-before-liquidation, and controlled settlement.

 The protocol is being developed around a simple principle: